maxibystro/ImportsUtility/README.md

 ### SYNOPSIS
 `groovy ImportsUtility.groovy [ options ]  [ sourceheaders ]`
 #### sourceheaders
-One or more source headers to be edited (such as MyClass.h).
+One or more source files to be edited (such as MyClass.h and MyClass.m).

 ### OPTIONS
 #### -uh